-At least 486 alumni have, or are working on, a doctorate.
-This represents 56% of all old enough alumni for whom we have recently updated educational information (or 47% of all old enough alumni).
-Three hundred and ninety-six of the doctorates are PhD's, 357 of which are STEM PhD's.
-Two hundred and forty-four alums have, or are currently working on, a math PhD.
+At least 495 alumni have, or are working on, a doctorate.
+This represents 55% of all old enough alumni for whom we have recently updated educational information (or 45% of all alumni old enough for graduate school).
+Four hundred and five of the doctorates are PhD's, 395 (97%) of which are STEM PhD's.
+Two hundred and fifty-one alums have, or are currently working on, a math PhD.
 Forty-six percent of alum math PhD's are from MIT, Harvard, Berkeley, University of Chicago, Princeton, or Stanford.

-At least one hundred and nine of the alumni are currently professors (38 are full or associate professors).
-Seventy-two are math professors; others are professors of computer science, physics, finance, economics, chemistry, biology, meteorology, philosophy, medicine, business and public policy, management, English, sociology, urban education, or law.
-Alums teach at a great many institutions including five at MIT, three at Harvard, and seven at the University of Pennsylvania.
+At least 116 of the alumni are currently professors (46 are Full or Associate Professors).
+Eighty-three are math professors; others are professors of computer science, physics, finance, economics, chemistry, biology, meteorology, philosophy, medicine, business, public policy, management, English, sociology, urban education, or law.
+Alums teach at a great many institutions including four at MIT, four at Harvard, two at Stanford, two at Princeon, and five at the University of Pennsylvania.

 13 USA Mathematical Olympiad Winners (several winning multiple years)

 45 Mathematical Olympiad Summer Program (MOP) Attendees (many for multiple years)